Quantum Late-Time Decay and Channel Dependence: Introduction.

-\textit{Introduction.} The exponential law of spontaneous decay, a cornerstone of both non-relativistic quantum mechanics (QM) and relativistic quantum field theory (QFT), is expressed as $P(t)=e^{-t/\tau}$, where $P(t)$ is the survival probability and $\tau$ the lifetime of the unstable state.
+The exponential law of spontaneous decay, a cornerstone of both non-relativistic quantum mechanics (QM) and relativistic quantum field theory (QFT), is expressed as $P(t)=e^{-t/\tau}$, where $P(t)$ is the survival probability and $\tau$ the lifetime of the unstable state.
 However, this simple law is known to break down at very short and very long times, e.g. ~\cite{ghirardi,Facchi:2008nrb,Kofman:2000gle,dicus2002} for QM and ~\cite{Facchi:1999ik,Giacosa:2021hgl,Giacosa:2011xa} for QFT.
-At early times, $P(t)$ starts out flat (zero slope, $P'(0)=0$), while at later times it turns into a power-law tail \cite{khalfin}, $P(t)\sim t^{-(\beta-1)}$, leading to the decay rate intensity $I(t) \propto-P'(t)\sim t^{-\beta}$.
+At early times, $P(t)$ starts out flat (zero slope, $P'(0)=0$), while at later times it turns into a power-law tail \cite{khalfin}, $P(t)\sim t^{-(\beta-1)}$.
+In turn, $-P'(t)dt$ is the probability that a single unstable state decays between $t$ and $t+dt$.
+For $N_0$ initial unstable states, the measured decay rate intensity $I(t)$ (assuming that the $N_0$ states decay independently from one another, and there is no further interaction among the decay products) reads